a2hill/quartz-recipes/content/Extras/Recipe Extraction/LLM Prompt.md

-You will be provided with an unstructured recipe, and your task is to parse it into the following markdown format.
-Be sure to check that the steps are in the right order.
+You will be provided with an unstructured recipe, and your task is to:
+1. Parse it into the following markdown format
+2. Be sure to check that the steps are in the right order.
+3. Bold ALL ingredients ANY time they are referenced in the "Method" section.
+4. Remove all comments when you are done